Chen Deming: 2013 Taiwan visit

 In end of November 2013, Chen led a delegation for an 8-day visit to Taiwan, his first trip to Taiwan after being appointed as the head of ARATS.
 He will visit Pingtung County, Kaohsiung City, Tainan City, Chiayi County, Taichung City, Hsinchu County, Taipei City and New Taipei City.

 Upon arrival at Taoyuan International Airport, Chen was greeted by Straits Exchange Foundation (SEF) Vice Chairman Kao Koong-lian.
 He then proceeded for a luncheon hosted by Taoyuan County Magistrate John Wu.
 Chen and the delegation continued to visit a free-trade harbor zone at Taoyuan Aerotropolis and then met with SEF Chairman Lin Join-sane at SEF Headquarter at Zhongshan District, Taipei.

 In Kaohsiung City, Chen and delegation toured the Port of Kaohsiung on a boat which was flying the flag of the Republic of China on the back side.

 2014 Taiwan visit

 In end of February 2014, Chen and delegation visited Taiwan for the 10th round of cross-strait negotiation with the SEF.
 Both sides signed agreements on meteorological and seismic data sharing.
 During the visit, he also met with Wang Yu-chi, the head of Mainland Affairs Council.
-At the final leg of the 3-day visit, Chen, accompanied by SEF Chairman Lin Join-sane and Taipei Mayor Hau Lung-bin, visited the Taipei Zoo to see Yuan Zai panda whose parents were sent by PRC government in 2008 to Taiwan.
+At the final day of the 3-day visit, Chen, accompanied by SEF Chairman Lin Join-sane and Taipei Mayor Hau Lung-bin, visited the Taipei Zoo to see the zoo's giant panda Yuan Zai, whose parents were sent to Taiwan as part of a cultural exchange.